Tamoxifen for DCIS

 Introduction: Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.

 Without treatment, DCIS can progress to invasive breast cancer over time.
-So, all cases of DCIS are treated.
+So, almost all cases of DCIS are treated.

 Learn more about treatment for DCIS.